hamzab70/Raspberry-Pi-Fan-Script/README.md

 sudo chmod +x fan.sh
 ```

 Now the script is ready to be used.
-But we'll need run it manually every time the computer is started, to solve this we'll use a Linux daemon called [Cron](https://en.wikipedia.org/wiki/Cron):
+But we'll need run it manually every time the computer is started.
+To solve this we'll use a Linux daemon called [Cron](https://en.wikipedia.org/wiki/Cron):

 ```
 crontab -e